 The film is based on the story of Sara, a teenage girl who just turned 18 and is desperate to leave her parents’ house.
 Her father who is not willing to let her go kidnaps her and locks her up in his basement and starts abusing her for years.

-Know where is Elisabeth Fritzl now?
+Where is Elisabeth Fritzl now?

 Elisabeth first saw sunlight after 24 years of being held captive by her father when she visited the hospital as one of her children needed urgent treatment.
 She was immediately led by her father back to the basement which triggered suspicion in one of the hospital staff who alerted police.

 She was rescued by police officials and they shifted her immediately to the state care center.
 Elisabeth was given therapy in a nearby village in Northern Austria.
 Psychologists who have examined her suggested that she should be given lifelong therapy because of the piled-up trauma which she has suffered for years.
-Elisabeth was then given a new name and identity.

 Elisabeth is now said to be living in a bright home along with her kids so that there is little chance of being reminded of the past.